lamraoui/sniper/README.md

 #### Granularity Level Experiment

-One of the experiment we performed is the evaluation of **SNIPER** on TCAS programs with different granularity levels.
+One of the experiments we performed is the evaluation of **SNIPER** on TCAS programs with different granularity levels.
 To run the experiment, follow the steps below.

 1. `cd examples/tcas_benchmark/`